 Spending a week at a summer family camp can make great memories enjoying outdoors fun during the day and campfires at night.

-Best of all, the price for a family of four can be as low as $1,000 for a week, including meals.
+Best of all, at most family camps, everything—accommodations, meals, and activities—is included for one low set price.
+At many camps, the price for a family of four can be as low as $1,000 for a week, including meals and activities.

 Family camps—sometimes called "intergenerational camps" to distinguish themselves from classic kids' summer camps—typically boast natural settings, simple lodgings, and meals included (typically in a dining hall), along with a slew of outdoors activities, arts and crafts, and plenty of social time.
 Sometimes traditional kids' summer camps devote a week or two of "family camp" in July or August.